-From Jennifer on March 27th, 2009 in Kitchen Remodel
+From Dean Dowd on March 27, 2009 in Kitchen Remodel

 Remember Your Geometry with the Work Triangle

 Geometry was never my best subject and yet it came in very handy when planning kitchens.
 In order to make preparing meals easier you need to keep your work triangle in good shape.
 The triangle is the distance between your three most handy kitchen appliances: the stove, refrigerator, and sink.
 The theory is that the least distance you will have to travel to get from any of these sources to the others, the more efficient youll be in your kitchen.
 We always tried to keep our triangles to 21 or less, with no obstacles in the way.
 You dont want your triangle to be too tight either, though or youll find you dont have enough working counter space between the appliances.

 Fads are fleeting, but classic is forever.
 Some people like to update their kitchens every five to seven years, but its much easier and cheaper to design your kitchen to last a good long time.
 While white cabinetry, pickled stains, and even painted cabinets have come into and out of style, nice durable wood stained in natural colors are warm and inviting and never get tiresome.
 Its OK to make your kitchen unique and you, but try to stay away from colors, decorations, and accessories that you might get sick of looking at after a few years.

 No matter what type of kitchen I worked on, big or small, stately or simple, they all turned out better with an island in it.
 The feature of cabinetry smack-dab in the middle of a kitchen is great for adding storage space, creating an extra working countertop, placing under-the-cabinet appliances, and creating an extra seating area.
 My old house had no dishwasher when we moved in, but I designed an island and my husband put it in and voila!
 I had a place for my dishwasher, extra counter space, and a place where the kids could grab a snack and do homework close-by while I prepared dinner.